openid/fapi/fapi-2_0-security-profile.md

 https://openid.net/developers/certified/

-Deployments that use this specification should use certified implementations.
+Deployments that use this document should use certified implementations.

 # Privacy considerations

-There are many factors to be considered in terms of privacy when implementing this specification.
-Since this specification is a profile of OAuth 2.0 and OpenID Connect, the privacy considerations are not specific to this document and generally apply to OAuth or OpenID Connect.
+There are many factors to be considered in terms of privacy when implementing this document.
+Since this document is a profile of OAuth 2.0 and OpenID Connect, the privacy considerations are not specific to this document and generally apply to OAuth or OpenID Connect.
 Implementers are advised to perform a thorough privacy impact assessment and manage identified risks appropriately.